akanksha-byte/vr-night/readme.md

 4. Minimum 8 GB RAM and quad-core CPU and dedicated GPU to get a smooth experience.

 **To use the application**
-- Clone the [repo](repo-URL) , and setup a local server to view the code on the web browser.
+- Clone the [repo](repo-URL), and setup a local server to view the code on the web browser.
 - For XAMPP - put the cloned repo in the 'htdocs' directory and use it.
 - On Visual Studio Code - download the `Live Server` extension by Ritwick Day.
 Open the workspace in the cloned folder and open the ... in code editor tab.
 Press `Go Live` to start the live server.

 **For Desktop mode - Once you enter in the VR mode, the cursor is locked.
 You can navigate using WASD controls/up-down-left-right keys**

 ## Technologies used-
-[A-Frame](https://aframe.io/) -A web framework for building virtual reality experiences.
+[A-Frame](https://aframe.io/) - A web framework for building virtual reality experiences.
 Works on Vive, Rift, desktop, mobile platforms.

 ## Quick glance of the party-